dmpe/SemesterProject/README.md

 ### Content:

 - Exercises with R
-- Code scripts for our project
+- Code scripts & Data for our project
 - Final `R Markdown` ioslide presentation (sadly, in German)

 ### Authors: